iammanish17/FileIO/README.md

 # FileIO

-A Python class to manage input/output from files and stdin/stdout easily and simultaneously if needed.
+A Python class to manage input/output from files and stdin/stdout easily and simultaneously.

 # Usage